aress31/smbaudit/README.md

 So, is there actually a genuine need for yet another tool focusing on attacking the all-so-famous SMB protocol?

-When performing tests from a Unix box with no access to the Internet, it can be a very tedious and time-consuming task to properly install different packages/tools along with their dependencies.
-Most of the tools available do not even implement features that I consider essential for my engagements.
-For instance:
+Installing different packages and/or tools along with their dependencies when performing penetration tests from a Unix box with no access to the Internet can be a very tedious and time-consuming task.
+This reason alone justifies the development of smbaudit which is supposed to work directly out of the box thanks to its minimal requirement needs.
+Furthermore, similar available tools do not implement  features that I consider essential for my engagements, as an example:
 * [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec): Requires Python to be installed on the host system.
 The documentation even recommends running it in a Python virtual environment so as to not 'mess-up' the host system.
 Furthermore, CrackMapExec relies on numerous third-party dependencies such as Impacket.
 Without Internet access and the help of the `pip` utility, the installation process of CrackMapExec is not very straight-forward (according to my own personal experience).

 For the aforementioned reasons, I developed SMBAudit as a plug and play tool focused solely on SMB/RPC assessment.
 It is designed to work out-of-the-box and be compatible with a wide range of Unix-based systems.